bach-sh/bach/README.md

 ### @mocktrue

-Mock the return code of a command is successful.
+Mock the return code of a command as successful.

 ### @mockfalse

-Mock the return code of a command is non-zero
+Mock the return code of a command as non-zero value.

 ### @out

-Output on the stdout console.
+Output to the stdout console.

 ### @real

-Executing the real command
+Executing the real command.

 ### @run